 and $(u,v)$ is a coordinate defined in terms of the first fundamental form $f^*\inner{~}{~}$.
-An invariant $I:(\R^2,0)\to \R$, or $I:S(f)\to \R$ is {\it extrinsic\/} if there exists a map $\tilde f$ such that the first fundamental form of $\tilde f$ is the same as $f$, but $I$ does not coincide.
-In \cite{MSUY, HHNSUY}, some of invariants of cuspidal edges are determined whether it is intrinsic or extrinsic (cf.\ \cite{intcr} for invariants of cross caps).
+An invariant $I:(\R^2,0)\to \R$, or $I:S(f)\to \R$, is {\it extrinsic\/} if there exists a map $\tilde f$ such that the first fundamental form of $\tilde f$ is the same as $f$, but $I$ does not coincide.
+In \cite{MSUY, HHNSUY}, it is determined whether some invariants of cuspidal edges are intrinsic or extrinsic (cf.\ \cite{intcr} for invariants of cross caps).
 In this section, we show $r_b$ is extrinsic.